capstone-engine/capstone-engine.github.io/x86reduce.md

 Typically, we use Capstone for usual applications, where the library weight does not really matter.
 Indeed, as of version *2.1-RC1*, the whole engine is only 1.9 MB including all architectures, and this size raises no issue to most people.

-However, to embed Capstone into special enviroments, such as OS kernel driver or firmware, the engine size should be as small as possible due to space restriction.
+However, to embed Capstone into special environments, such as OS kernel driver or firmware, the engine size should be as small as possible due to space restriction.
 To achieve this object, we must compile Capstone using special methods.

 To build a tiny engine, consult three documentations below.